-- (c) The outcome of such consultation shall be recorded in writing. - (d) In cases where agreement cannot be reached as a result of consultation between the parties, either party may request the assistance or advice of their relevant employee or employer organisation. - (e) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented from time to time. - (f) After implementation of the 38 hour week, upon giving 7 days' notice, or such shorter period as may be mutually agreed upon, the method of working the 38 hour week may be altered, from time to time, following negotiations between the employer and employees concerned, utilising the foregoing provisions of clause 6.1.3, including 6.1.3(e). - 6.1.4 A roster setting out the employee's days off duty and starting and finishing times on such days shall be displayed in a place conveniently accessible to employees at least 3 days before the commencement of each week. - 6.1.5 Rosters shall provide a minimum of 10 hours break between the finish of ordinary hours on one day and the commencement of ordinary hours on the following day. - 6.1.6 The ordinary working hours shall be worked between the hours of 6:00 a.m. and 6:00 p.m., Monday to Friday inclusive, and 8:00 a.m. to 12 noon on Saturday. - 6.1.7 Half holidays Employees may enter into a mutual agreement with the employer to provide for a half day off during the week, Monday to Friday inclusive, and copies of such agreement shall be filed with the District Secretary of the Union.
+- (c) The outcome of such consultation shall be recorded in writing. - (d) In cases where agreement cannot be reached as a result of consultation between the parties, either party may request the assistance or advice of their relevant Employee or employer organisation. - (e) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by Employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented from time to time. - (f) After implementation of the 38 hour week, upon giving 7 days' notice, or such shorter period as may be mutually agreed upon, the method of working the 38 hour week may be altered, from time to time, following negotiations between the employer and employees concerned, utilising the foregoing provisions of clause 6.1.3, including clause 6.1.3 (e). - 6.1.4 A roster setting out the employee's days off duty and starting and finishing times on such days shall be displayed in a place conveniently accessible to employees at least 3 days before the commencement of each week. - 6.1.5 Rosters shall provide a minimum of 10 hours break between the finish of ordinary hours on one day and the commencement of ordinary hours on the following day. - 6.1.6 Depot and associated operations Except for as herein provided, the ordinary working hours of designated depot employees shall not exceed 8 in any one day or 38 in any one week to be worked on 5 days of the week.
+The 2 rostered days off shall be consecutive wherever possible.